programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 In this tutorial you will make a database of newspaper stories that contain words from a search of a newspaper archive.
 The program will store the title, date published and URL of each story in a database.
 We'll use another program to query the database and look for historically significant patterns.
 Sample data will be provided from the [Welsh Newspapers Online](http://newspapers.library.wales) newspaper archive.

 # Required Software
-R, R Studio, MySQL Server and MySQL Workbench are required for this lesson.
+R, R Studio, MySQL Server and MySQL Workbench are the pieces of software required for this lesson.
 Notes on installing these software packgages are below.

 ## R
 In their lesson [Basic Text Processing in R](https://programminghistorian.org/lessons/basic-text-processing-in-r)[^3], Taylor Arnold and Lauren Tilton provide an excellent summary of the knowledge of R required for this lesson.
 Only basic knowledge of R is assumed.